jorgegardiaz/conjugate_coding_QZKP/README.md

 ## Overview

-This project explores a **Zero-Knowledge Proof (ZKP)** approach within the quantum paradigm.
+This project explores a **Zero-Knowledge Proof (ZKP)** approach within the quantum paradigm (QZKP, Quantum Zero-Knowledge Proof).
 It leverages quantum states to prove the possession of certain information (like a secret bitstring and the basis in which it was encoded) without revealing the actual secret to the verifier.

 The repository includes different scripts that illustrate various versions of the protocol:

 - **Basic version** without noise.
-- **Versions with different noise models** (phase damping, bit-flip, phase-flip, etc.).
+- **Versions with different noise models** (phase damping, bit-flip, phase-flip).
-- **A minimal example** to showcase the fundamental steps of the protocol (similar to BB84 for quantum key generation).
+- **A minimal example** to showcase the fundamental steps of the protocol.

 ---